ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 ```
 <a name="chaincode"></a>
 ### Chaincode operations
-*Before starting with any chaincode operation, make sure that you have [setup the environment](#setup) of the organization.*
+*Note: Before starting with any chaincode operation, make sure that you have [setup the environment](#setup) of the organization.*

 <a name="envCC"></a>
 #### Set below chaincode specific environment variables on Azure Cloud shell: